 I have just about everything sealed up.
 The windows are all done and insulated with Reflexit.
-I wasn’t expecting it to make as much of a difference had.
-The interior temperature is very stable and when the heat runs, it cycles off pretty quickly.
+I wasn’t expecting it to make as much of a difference.
+The interior temperature is very stable, and when the heat runs, it cycles off pretty quickly.
 While it has been a little milder over the last several days, I have noticed a significant reduction in propane use.
 The furnace cycles on a little less, but instead of running for 20 minutes, it runs for less than 10 minutes.
 I have been on a single 100 lb tank of propane for over two weeks now.
 I think I can get about 4-5 days out of it too.
-That’s a really significant change as prior to making any improvements, it was lasting about a week.
+That’s a really significant change, as prior to making any improvements, it lasted about a week.

 As you can see on the graph below, starting on 12/2, the underbelly is staying nice and toasty.
 I had the cabin temperature set at 45 degrees when I left.
 Every time the furnace kicked on, it shot hot air straight into the most critical section of the underbelly.
-The temperature there has stayed at a very stable temperature, even when the outside temp dropped.
+The temperature there had stayed at a very stable temperature, even when the outside temp dropped.
 I think I’ll leave it like this all winter.
 There is enough warm air that enters the bedroom area without the floor vent directly connected.
-I may use a space heater on the closest of the nights this winter, but I don’t even know if I will need to.
-Right now, I’m feeling very good about weathering the winter and preventing my pipes from freezing.
-I may plug in the heat lamp when it gets really cold, to keep the area under the camper above freezing.
-It’s nice to have that option if needed.
+I may use a

 Check out the yellow highlighted portion of the graph.
 This indicated the time after making the floor vent change.
 Prior to this, the underbelly and under camper (skirted area) were pretty much the same.

 January 15th, 2022 Update: